CPK Insurance

 Commercial Crime Insurance in North Dakota

-commercial crime insurance in North Dakota matters because the state combines a large small-business base with a high overall crime index and a market where coverage terms can vary by carrier and industry.
-With 26,400 business establishments in the state and 99.1% of them classified as small businesses, a single employee theft or funds transfer loss can create a cash-flow problem that a general liability policy will not address.
+Commercial crime insurance in North Dakota matters because the state combines a large small-business base with a high overall crime index and a market where coverage terms can vary by carrier and industry.
+With a business base dominated by small employers, a single employee theft or funds transfer loss can create a cash-flow problem that a general liability policy will not address.
 North Dakota’s 2024 premium index of 86 also suggests a market that is priced below the national average, but the final quote still depends on your limits, deductible, claims history, and the way your operation handles money, checks, and access to systems.
 Businesses in Bismarck, Fargo, Grand Forks, Minot, and Williston often need to think about crime exposure differently because staffing levels, banking workflows, and industry mix vary across those local markets.
 If your company handles deposits, payroll, customer payments, or online transfers, this coverage is worth reviewing before a loss forces you to rebuild reserves.

 What Commercial Crime Insurance Covers